SysCV/bdd100k-models/doc/PREPARE_DATASET.md

 ### Convert Annotations

-For object detection and instance segmentation, please transform the official annotation files to COCO style with the provided [scripts](https://doc.bdd100k.com/format.html#to-coco) by BDD100K.
+For object detection, pose estimation, instance segmentation, and panoptic segmentation, please transform the official annotation files to COCO style with the provided [scripts](https://doc.bdd100k.com/format.html#to-coco) by BDD100K.

 First, uncompress the downloaded annotation file and you will obtain a folder named `bdd100k`.